-In Germany you’ll also need multiple trash bins to separate your trash.
-Germany is a very green country and as such takes care of their environment.
-I love this about Germany, and am glad that recycling is mandatory.
+In Germany, you’ll also need multiple trash bins to separate your trash.
+Germany is a very green country and as such take care of their environment.
+I love this about Germany and am glad that recycling is mandatory.
 However, this is sometimes frustrating trying to figure it out in another language.
 Even now I have items that I am not sure of – does it belong in the plastics bin, the regular trash, or is it paper?
 That seems easy, but what about a cardboard box with colors and writing on it?
 It may not be paper.

 8. Doors, Doors Everywhere!

 This is German efficiency at its finest.
 Every room has a door and I mean every room.
 When you walk into our house you basically walk into a room and have to open another door to get to the main part of the house.
 The kitchen has a door to section it off.
 A lot of the reason for this is to conserve energy.
 When you open the front door heat escapes and that is bad.
 This also ties into having radiators in every room.
 Each room could have its own temperature with all these doors!
 For the kitchen I had a friend tell me that that’s to keep the smells in the kitchen and prevent your furniture and other items in the house from smelling like whatever it is your cooking.
 I thought smelling up the house with enticing aromas as part of the fun of cooking, but I do see their point!

 Luckily the doors are very easy to remove.
 They’re merely sitting on top of the hinges so you just lift the door and off it goes!
 We’ve taken off many doors in our house!

 Quiet hours apply inside your home as well as outside your home.
 For us this means no use of the lawn mower on Sundays.
 For other people they can’t do laundry or vacuum on a Sunday either.
 Basically anything that is really loud is prohibited.
 The exact rules vary by state, and in my experience our neighbors are pretty relaxed and haven’t had any complaints about their noisy American neighbors (heh).